 This is another major source of email addresses for spammers, especially as this is one of the first public activities newbies join, making it easy for spammers to harvest 'fresh' addresses of people who might have very little experience dealing with spam.

 AOL chat rooms are the most popular of those - according to reports there's a utility that can get the screen names of participants in AOL chat rooms.
-The utility is reported to be specialized for AOL due to two main reasons - AOL makes the list of the actively participating users' screen names available and AOL users are considered prime targets by spammers due to the reputation of AOL as being the ISP of choice by newbies.
+The utility is reported to be specialized for AOL due to two main reasons - AOL makes the list of the actively participating users' screen names available and AOL users are considered prime targets by spammers due to the reputation of AOL as being the ISP of choice by newbies. - From finger daemons.

 Some finger daemons are set to be very friendly - a finger query asking for john@host will produce list info including login names for all people named John on that host.
 A query for @host will produce a list of all currently logged-on users.